Referral to emergency

 • anaemia

-• past relevant medical history, including past gastrointestinal (GI) cancer, abdominal surgery
+• past relevant medical history, including past gastrointestinal (GI) cancer, endometriosis, laparoscopies, or abdominal surgery

-• current medication especially nonsteroidal anti-inflammatory drugs, opioids, anti-depressants, selective serotonin reuptake inhibitors (SSRIs), anticoagulants, antiplatelets
+• current medication especially non-steroidal anti-inflammatory drugs (NSAIDs), opioids, anti-depressants, selective serotonin reuptake inhibitors (SSRIs), anticoagulants, antiplatelets

-• family history of GI disease in first degree relative – irritable bowel syndrome (IBS), cancer, polyp, inflammatory bowel disease (IBD)
+• family history of GI disease in first degree relative – cancer, inflammatory bowel disease (IBD), coeliac disease

 • mental health and/or chronic pain issues